Please select a field which you have completed your bachelor.

-The Master of Data Science is comprised of 12 online courses – nine compulsory and three electives.
-There is also the option to study the Graduate Certificate and Graduate Diploma in Data Science, which combined – and with the addition of the electives and capstone course – create the masters program.
+The Master of Data Science comprises 12 courses – six compulsory and six electives.
+There is also the option to study the Graduate Certificate in Data Science or the Graduate Diploma in Data Science, which combined – and with the addition of the electives and capstone course – create the masters program.

 The UNSW Online experience

 We are here to support you, every step of the way, to graduate from one of the world’s leading universities.
 Our online learning environment has been designed to seamlessly fit into your already busy schedule and you’ll be able to access course resources on any device, at any time.